goshab/ibm-bash/apiconnect/Deploy OVA/v10.0.5.2/README.md

 - XML Management Interface is enabled on all DataPower gateways.
 - REST Management Interface is enabled on all DataPower gateways.
-- Certificates and private key are located in the PROJECT/keys folder.
+- Certificates and private key need to be located in the $PROJECT_DIR/$KEYS_DIR folder.
 - Fill out the configuration file and pass it as a CLI argument to the [script](08-deploy-dp.sh).
 Use the [provided template](00-project-template.conf).

 ## Support